strainer/fancy/docs/timeofcontact.md

 `times = ( +/-Sqrt( (d*d-P感)*V慎 + V感*V感 ) -V感 ) / V慎`

-Thanks go to a Mr Joshua de Bellis who once worked this equation out for a stranger in a library (me) on being presented with some tricky notes.
+Thanks go to Mr. Joshua de Bellis who once worked this equation out for me - as a stranger in a library, on being presented with my tricky notes.
 He showed me the trick is to think about vectors.
-The equation is closely related to 'the raycasting formula' that is commonly used in raycasting and collision detection programming, only more concise than commonly found.
+The solution equation is closely related to 'the raycasting formula' that is commonly used in raycasting and collision detection programming, only it is more concise than commonly found.

-Im still very far from fluency in the magic realm of vectors but here are some thoughts on the formula.
+Im very far from fluency in the magic realm of vectors but here are some thoughts on the formula.

 Expression: `( +/-Sqrt( (d*d-P感)*V慎 + V感*V感 ) -V感 ) / V慎`